 Feeding the ducks or just watching the boats is a great way to spend time by the water with your youngsters.
 Best of all, a trip to one of our canals or rivers doesn't have to cost you a penny.

-The Severn was from time immemorial a ‘free river’, navigable without charge and unimpeded by mills.
+Since records began the Severn was a ‘free river’, meaning that navigation was free of charge.
 Below Gloucester the navigation was estuarial, and boating was assisted by the fortnightly spring tides as far as Upton.
-Boats of 60 tons burthen could reach the Ironbridge Gorge, and of 40 tons to Shrewsbury.
+Boats of 60 tons could reach the Ironbridge Gorge, and of 40 tons to Shrewsbury.
 In good conditions smaller boats could get up the river as far as Pool Quay, near Welshpool.

 Traffic peaked in the mid-18th century, with some 100,000 tons of coal a year coming down from the collieries round Madeley and Broseley to the saltworks at Droitwich and the various riverside towns.
-Other significant traffics were pig iron from the Forest of Dean and the Ironbridge Gorge going to various forges for conversion into wrought iron, salt from Droitwich, timber coming downriver and the goods needed by the towns going upriver.
+Other significant traffic was pig iron from the Forest of Dean and the Ironbridge Gorge, salt from Droitwich, timber coming downriver and the goods needed by the towns going upriver.

 It was not an easy river to navigate.
 Water flows could be too high, especially in the springtime, or too low in times of drought, a problem made worse when banks were made to protect farmland from flooding.
 Shoals impeded boats in several places, especially in the Gorge.
 Towing was by teams of men.
 There was no towpath suitable for horses until 1800 between Bewdley and Ironbridge, and a dozen years later for the full length between Gloucester and Shrewsbury.